nautobot/nautobot/nautobot/docs/user-guides/custom-fields.md

 # Custom Fields

-Custom fields are a method of adding new fields to existing Nautobot models.
+Custom fields are a convenient method of adding new fields to existing Nautobot models without needing to modify the underlying source code or database schema.
 For more general information on how custom fields work, refer to the [custom fields model documentation](../models/extras/customfield.md).

 ## When to use Custom Fields